 Where will you be able to work after graduation?

-A candidate must have BSc degree in Geodesy or in a similar area of study and meet the English language requirements on B2 level.
+A candidate must have BSc degree in Horticulture or in a similar area of study and meet the English language requirements on a B2 level.

 Intake period: October- January

 Admission fee: 19 EUR (for all candidates)